Tubalcaan/fennec/README.md

 Entities all implement the Entity protocol.

-Depending on your design, you may have only one type for all your objects (an Entity is only a component container) or one Entity for every object you handle in your application.
+Depending on your design, you may have only one type for all your objects (an Entity is only a component container) or one Entity for each kind of object you handle in your application.

 ### One for all
 You may have only one Entity type for all your objects